plumberjs/plumber/README.md

 An operation should only be concerned about doing a single thing well, and it is asynchronous by default using Promises.
-Performance optimisation such as parallelism and caching are outside the scope of operations; instead, they are the sole concern of Luigi.
+Performance optimisation such as parallelism and caching are outside the scope of operations; instead, they are the sole concern of Plumber.

 File data is currently being passed as strings, rather than streams, because most libraries that operations wrap do not support streams